 The timing of the flashbulb is consistent, but the amount of light that returns to your camera isn’t.
 Even though the bulb has constant luminescent power, the number of photons that get reflected depends on the distance from the illumination point (your flash) to your subject.

-Just like with a flashlight, things close-by are clearly visible, but the stuff that’s far away is dim.
+Just like with a flashlight, things close by are clearly visible, but the stuff that’s far away is dim.

 Even though the flashbulb practically replaces the camera’s shutter, we still need to adjust our settings for correct exposure to compensate for lost light due to distance.
 With the shutter “out of the picture,” the only tool at our disposal is the aperture since the film’s ISO can not be changed mid-roll.

 ✪ Note: Older cameras and flash devices may mark film speed in DIN and ASA.
 DIN is rare to find on film canisters today, but ASA is just a different name for ISO.
+Use this app to convert DIN to ASA.

 You may use a specialized exposure meter to calculate the aperture value you need but, most of the time, it’s not necessary.
 Flash manufacturers often provide an exposure chart mounted directly on the device.
 It gives you an aperture value based on the distance between the flashgun and the subject, plus film ISO.